Food and Wine Pairings With Holiday Favorites

 On pairing wine with breakfast:

-When it comes to pairing wine with breakfast, going light on ABV is important to keep you happy (and not sluggish) throughout the day.
-Breakfast stollen is frequently accompanied by a half of a grapefruit, so instead, we’ve including the grapefruit element in the beverage itself.
+When pairing wine with breakfast, going light on ABV is important to keep you happy (and not sluggish) throughout the day.
+A half of a grapefruit frequently accompanies breakfast stollen, so instead, we’ve included the grapefruit element in the beverage itself.
 If you’re looking for the right sparkler for this pairing, try Prosecco.

 Christmas Pudding Wine Pairing Illustration by Wine Folly